open-life-science/policies-procedures-and-docs/cohort-procedures-and-templates/video-facilitator-guide.md

 - [ ] Also in column N, add the corresponding YouTube link at the exact time each individual talk starts.
 If you haven’t done this before, it is fairly easy.
 When you are on YouTube, click “share”, click the little box that says "start at" and the exact time you had chosen will show up, then click "copy" and paste such link in column N.

 After you’ve completed these tasks please fill out the honorarium form: https://openlifescience.civicrm.org/civicrm/honorarium

+## ✏️ Resources

+A few references that can help us expand on these roles are:
+* The Turing Way chapter on remote collaboration: https://the-turing-way.netlify.app/collaboration/remote-collab.html.
+* Zoom manual for cohorts: https://support.zoom.us/hc/en-us/articles/360040324512-Roles-in-a-meeting.
+* Enhancing the inclusivity and accessibility of your online calls: https://osf.io/k3bfn/.